luizomf/simple_typescript_only_start_project/README.md

 - [NodeJS](https://nodejs.org/en/)
 - A Browser (Like [Google Chrome](https://www.google.com/intl/en-US/chrome/))

-After installing all softwares mentioned, setup your environment.
+After installing all softwares mentioned above, setup your environment.
 ## TypeScript setup
-Create a folder for your project and access it using the terminal/cmd from your computer.
+Create a folder for your project and access it using the terminal or command prompt from your computer.

 Type the following to create a `package.json` file: